stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocator.md

 ---
-title: Memory Allocator
+title: Memory Allocation
 ---

 ## Overview

-In the previous chapter we skipped over the process of allocating device memory for the vertex buffers.
-Here we will flesh out the memory allocator which will also be used in the next chapter for allocation of texture memory.
+In the following chapters we will be implementing vertex buffers and textures, both of which are dependant on _device memory_ allocated by Vulkan.

+The [Vulkan documentation](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPhysicalDeviceMemoryProperties.html) suggests implementing a _fallback strategy_ when selecting the memory type.
+The application requests _optimal_ and _minimal_ properties for the required memory, with the algorithm falling back to the minimal properties if the optimal memory type is not available.

-The maximum number of memory allocations supported by the hardware is limited.
+Additionally the maximum number of memory allocations supported by the hardware is limited.
 A real-world application would allocate a memory _pool_ and then serve allocation requests as offsets into that pool (growing the available memory as required).

-Initially we will simply allocate a new memory block for every request and once that is working extend our implementation to use a memory pool.
+Initially we will allocate a new memory block for every request and then extend the implementation to use a memory pool.

 References: